SadeesaDamruwan/Hotel-management-system/README.md

 - **"Background image not found"**: Ensure the `Rescources` folder is in the correct location relative to your compiled class files (classpath).
 In many IDEs, this folder should be under `src`
 - **UI Glitches**: This app uses custom transparency.
 Ensure your graphics drivers are up to date.
 The transparency effect relies on proper graphics rendering

-## License

-This project is open source and available for educational purposes.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

 **Developed with ☕ and Java Swing**